 There are a number of ways to get involved!
 If you’re interested in volunteering, you can sign up to donate a few hours at a community event or weekend DataDive® or apply to donate a few months working on a DataCorps® project.
 Please complete a volunteer application and indicate if you’re near one of our DataKind Chapters, so we can contact you with volunteer opportunities in your area that are a fit for your skills.
 DataCorps projects are selected on a rolling basis throughout the year, and it can take some time to find the right fit in this highly selective process.
 We also encourage you to reach out to a DataKind Chapter near you and join to stay informed about upcoming local happenings like DataDive events, Project Accelerators, project meetups, or other fun get togethers.
 Not located in one of these areas?
 Not a problem.
 Be sure to follow us on Twitter, LinkedIn, and Facebook where we announce volunteer opportunities (sometimes virtual volunteer opportunities) that come up, and when we’re going to be on the road, perhaps speaking at or attending a conference or event near you!

 Do you have to be located near a DataKind Chapter in order to be a volunteer?

-If you’re located near a DataKind Chapter, we highly recommend you join to stay informed about upcoming local events like DataDives, Project Accelerators, or other fun get togethers.
+If you’re located near a DataKind Chapter, we highly recommend you join to stay informed about upcoming local happenings like DataDive events, Project Accelerators, or other fun get togethers.
 However, even if you’re not located by a DataKind Chapter, please complete a volunteer application and follow us on our social channels, as often times we’ll post virtual volunteer opportunities via Twitter, LinkedIn, and Facebook.